 How Consignment Works

 The consignor then creates an inventory of the items you sent and sends you a contract.
 The contract will include a copy of the inventory and, most importantly, the terms of consignment.
 These terms will tell you how the sale is done.
-For example if it’s a eBay listing it might tell you it’s a one-week auction with a staring price of $.99.
+For example, if it’s an eBay listing it might tell you it’s a one-week auction with a starting price of $.99.

 Another part of the contract will tell you what happens if items do not sell.

 The contract will also include the payment terms for your cut.
 Typically consignors offer one or two kinds of payment, both figured as a percentage of the selling price.
 They may offer cash, or they may offer merchandise credit.
 If they offer both, the merchandise credit will be a higher percentage.
 If they offer both, you will need to choose which one you want.

 Once the sale or auction is complete and the item has been paid for, the consignor ships off the item.
 Depending on how their business is set up, they may pay you at regular intervals or only after all your items have sold.

 When they pay you they will also send you a report listing the different items/lots and the selling price.
 These can be interesting because they will give you an idea of what it popular.